-How to Choose the Right Material Handling Equipment for the Job
+How to Choose The Right Material Handling Equipment for The Job

 Material handling equipment is typically categorized by what type of materials are being handled.
-To narrow down your search, make note of the following:
+To narrow down your search, make a note of the following:

 What is the trajectory of the movement you need the machine to perform?
+This can help you decide if you need a static or portable manipulator.

 Facility and Space Considerations

 With your material needs defined, take some time to think through and plan around the space in which your team will be operating the handling equipment.
+It’s not worth settling for a device that doesn’t fit your space when you could find a customized solution that’s made for your needs.

 Will your equipment be operated manually, or do you require automation?

-Any initial upfront investments needed to get the equipment up and running
+Initial upfront investments needed to get the equipment up and running

 Projected operating and maintenance costs